Skip to Content

 Why Are Gas Grills Dangerous?

-Almost every house in the nation has a barbecue or grill.
-This is evidenced by a National Fire Protection Association (NFPA) report, which states that “70% of U.S. households own at least a BBQ, grill or smoker.”
 Gas-powered grills and BBQs are particularly dangerous, especially because of the risks associated with propane gas.
-According to the NFPA’s grilling statistics, almost 10,000 house fires are caused by grills on a yearly basis, resulting in many premises liability injuries.
-Nearly 90% of the grills involved in these fires were powered by gas.
+Nearly 90% of the grills involved in home fires were powered by gas.
 A gas or propane tank explosion can lead to devastating injuries and wrongful death.

 Faulty Gas Regulators